-However, a correct reference entered in the "Upgrade From:" field can be very useful when entering an upgrade purchase or when configuring a Policy to support "backward coverage" for an old software version.
+A correct reference entered in the "Upgrade From:" field can be very useful when entering an upgrade purchase or when configuring a Policy to support "backward coverage" for an old software version.
 In a similar vein, when a purchase includes a "forward coverage" clause – for new product versions released before a certain date – correctly entering the "Release Date:" in the product record for each new version can be very helpful when reconciling purchased entitlements against management policies.

-As in other main windows, the left hand side allows the items displayed on the right to be filtered in different ways*.
-Each product is assigned a status: either Discovered, Related, or Ignored.
+As in other main windows, the left hand side allows the items displayed on the right to be filtered in different ways.
+Each product is assigned a status: Discovered, Related, or Ignored.
 As audit data for software installed on client computers is uploaded to the KeyServer, Product records will accumulate in the Products window.
 Some ubiquitous products like system utilities, web browsers, etc. will by default arrive with status "Ignored" in order to avoid clutter in various product Audit reports.

 The Discovered list shows products installed on at least one computer that has completed and uploaded its audit information.
-Also included in Discovered are Family Products managed by a Policy, or who have at least one Edition that is Discovered.
+Also included in Discovered are Products managed by a Policy, or Families which have at least one Edition that is Discovered.
 You can drag a product in or out of the Ignored status in order to override a default status and to explicitly configure whether an item will be excluded from product Audit reports.
 Looking at the Status column in the right pane will show a Policy Icon if the Family Product is in a Policy (including Editions of such Family), or is a Products explicitly in a Policy.
 In other words, you can have a Product that shows as Related and in Policy because it's not installed anywhere but is an Edition of a Family that is being Observed.

 The Discovered products list will also include any URL products, but a URL is never actually Discovered by an Audit.
 These you must explicitly create using the New Product Wizard and create a Policy to support usage reports.
 Computers that make use of a URL Observed or managed by a Policy (e.g. in order to track a specific cloud service) will appear in both Audit and Usage reports.